THE

 like astrology or palmistry; or

-(iii) a service, the essence of which is to deliver judgment by a court
+(iii) a service, the essence of which is to deliver

-of law or arbitrator;
+judgment by a court of law or arbitrator;

 (l) “reasonably anticipated alteration or modification” means a change in a product that a product manufacturer should reasonably expect to be made by an ordinary person in the same or similar circumstances and a change arising from ordinary wear or tear, but does not include–

-to or in a product because the product does not receive reasonable care and
+because the product does not receive reasonable care and maintenance; or

 (ii) alteration, modification or removal of an